Building a Wi-Fi Controlled Remote Antenna Switch with ESP32

 For Higher Power (>100W)

-- Vacuum relays rated for RF power
+• Vacuum relays specifically rated for RF at your power level

 Grounding and Shielding